willymcallister/willymcallister.github.io/_articles/staticman-heroku.md

 ## Invite the bot to become a collaborator

 * Log in to GitHub as yourself.
 Go to to your site repository.
-* Go to repository Settings: Manage Access.
+* Go to Settings: Manage Access.
 * Search for your GitHub bot account (willymcallisterbot) and add it as a collaborator.
-* Click Add Collaborator.
-* An invitation is sent to the robot.
+* Click Invite a collaborator.
+An invitation is sent to the bot.

 There are three ways to accept the invitation, pick one,

 Log in to GitHub as the bot, willymcallister1+staticmanbot@gmail.com.
 Click on Accept Invitation.

-Or, accept the invitation by opening the email sent to you by GitHub and following the link.
+Or, accept the invitation by opening the email sent to the bot by GitHub and following the link.

-Or, use the method from back when Staticman was a public service: Put this URL into a browser,
+Or, use the method from back when Staticman was a public service:
+Put this URL into a browser,

 `https://api.staticman.net/v2/connect/{your GitHub username}/{your repository name}`

 This should return `OK!` (one time) if it worked.

 >What's happening:
-Once the bot is a collaborator it can modify your site.
-Your Staticman API bridge knows your bot's Personal Access Token, so it can send things to your site repository, too.
+This allows the bot to modify your site.
+We will tell the Staticman API bridge your bot's Personal Access Token, so it can send things to your site repository, too.

 ## Set up reCaptcha v2